soadsamir/COOL_Compiler/README.md

 ##### - Use any IDE that runs Java language e.g. NetBeans, Eclipse, Intellij (preferred)
 ##### - Add Antlr plugin for intellij
 ##### - Run your grammar (COOL.g4): Use (goodLexer.cl) to run `COOL` code with no errors, output tokens will be inserted into (goodLexer.cl-lex)
-Use (badLexer.cl) to run `COOL` code with errors, errors will be shown in console, path for good file is: Test Cases/goodLexer.cl
+Use (badLexer.cl) to run `COOL` code with errors, errors will be shown in console.
+Path for good file is: Test Cases/goodLexer.cl

-  path for bad file is: Test Cases/badLexer.cl
+Path for bad file is: Test Cases/badLexer.cl

-   change them from main file to run
+Change them from main file to run

 ##### -Running Parser: Use (goodParser.cl-lex) to run `COOL` code with no errors, output will be inserted into (goodParser.cl-cst).
 Use (badParser.cl-lex) to run `COOL` code with errors, errors will be shown in console.
 Path for good file is: Test Cases/goodParser.cl-lex Path for bad file is: Test Cases/badParser.cl-lex Change them from main file to run.